 While it isn't a single government loan, it can unlock a combination of grants, down payment assistance, and favorable mortgage options that many buyers don't realize are available.

-If you’re a nurse or healthcare worker, the smartest next step is to get pre-approved, confirm your eligible programs in your county, and explore how much assistance you can realistically combine.
+If you're a nurse or healthcare worker, the smartest next step is to get pre-approved, confirm your eligible programs in your county, and explore how much assistance you can realistically combine.
+First responders in other roles should also check our Florida first responder homebuyer grants and programs guide.

 With the right strategy, homeownership in Florida can move from a long-term goal to a near-term reality.

 The Nurse Next Door Program is not administered by the State of Florida.
 Assistance amounts are not guaranteed and depend on eligibility and funding.
 Benefits are typically not cash paid directly to buyers.
 Repayment may be required if program terms are violated (sale, refinance, non-occupancy).
-All loans are subject to credit approval and program guidelines
+All loans are subject to credit approval and program guidelines.